lapo-luchini/vscode-asn1js/README.md

 * `myExtension.enable`: Enable/disable this extension.
 * `myExtension.thing`: Set to `blah` to do something.

-## Installation
+## Developer installation

-You can install locally this extension with the following commands:
+You can test (and develop) this extension locally with the following commands:

 ```sh
 $ https://github.com/lapo-luchini/vscode-asn1js.git